Top blog articles

 Design idea 2

-Cabinets in melanin with wood texture, white in the kitchen area, and wenge color in food storage.
+The wall cabinets are melanin with wood texture, white in the kitchen area, and wenge color in food storage spaces.
 Ceramic floor and black tile countertops.

 Design idea 3